Our priority at Baxter is to ensure that we continue to deliver a safe service during this period of uncertainty.

 Coronavirus (COVID -19) and Baxter’s Homecare Services

-With the recent and ever-changing news about the coronavirus, we understand you may be concerned about your medication, nutrition or dialysis supplies and/or your nursing service.
+With the ever-changing news about the coronavirus, we understand you may be concerned about your medication, nutrition or dialysis supplies and/or your nursing service.
 We are continuing to deliver your medication with changes which are needed to keep you and your family safe.
 We are working very closely with the HSE and the wider Homecare industry for a coordinated approach that is focused on maintaining your care.

 Our Patient Services Team is experiencing a high volume of calls which means it might take us a little longer to answer.
 Our Co-ordinators are not medically trained so if you feel unwell and/or have concerns or questions about coronavirus, please visit https://www.gov.ie/en/publication/472f64-covid-19-coronavirus-guidance-and-advice/#how-to-protect-yourself or contact your healthcare team.